Long-Term Care Visitation

 - Residents are able to designate up to three (3) Partners in Care.
 Partners in care are able to visit the resident in their room at any time during regular visiting hours.

 - The Partners in Care may support Residents with:

 - An individual can only be designated as a Partner in Care at one long-term care facility or nursing home (unless extenuating circumstances).

-- Partners in Care and visitors may be accompanied by minor children during visits if the Partners in Care or visitors assume responsibility for the children during the visit.
+- Partners in Care and designated visitors may be accompanied by minor children during visits if the Partners in Care or designated visitors assume responsibility for the children during the visit.

-- A resident may leave the facility in a vehicle with one or more Partners in Care for a pre-determined time period.
+- A resident may leave the facility in a vehicle with one or more Partners in Care or designated visitors for a pre-determined time period.

-- Residents may be permitted to have an overnight stay accompanied by a Partner in Care, as long as masking and all other infection control measures are followed.
+- Residents may be permitted to have an overnight stay accompanied by a Partner in Care or designated visitors, as long as masking and all other infection control measures are followed.

-- The Resident may exit the car with their Partner in Care as long as they limit exposure to others.
+- The Resident may exit the car with their Partner in Care or designated visitor as long as they limit exposure to others.

 - The Partner in Care is required to wear a medical grade mask in the vehicle and only Partner(s) in Care are to be in the vehicle with the resident.

-- Long-Term Care residents may designate up to six (6) visitors in addition to their two (2) Partners in Care.
+- Long-Term Care residents may designate up to six (6) visitors in addition to their three (3) Partners in Care.

 Compassionate visiting within Prince Edward Island

 - These visits are permitted bedside in the residents’ rooms.

 - There is no limit to the number of Partners in Care or Designated Visitors allowed to visit the Resident.
 However, only a combined total of three Partners in Care and Designated Visitors may visit the Resident at any one time.

 Compassionate visiting from outside Prince Edward Island